 Advanced Academics Program Applications & Enrollment

-JPS Special Programs Applications will be completed online.
-Application windows will be timed to open and close accordingly.
+JPS Advanced Academic Programs Applications will be completed online.
+The application window will open on Wednesday, November 1, 2023, and will close on Thursday, December 21, 2023.
 Be sure to select the appropriate application.

 Students aren't all cut from the same mold.
 Different personalities, interests, and learning styles add up to a variety of educational needs.
 The Jackson Public School District offers students a strong, broad-based choice of special programs to help meet these needs and cultivate a lifelong love of learning.